schams-net/nagios/Documentation/InstallationAndSetup/NagiosServerPlugin/Index.rst

     }

 Please note that this is an example only.
 Change *example.com* accordingly: this is the fully qualified host name of your TYPO3 instance (the website you monitor).
 The configuration ``normal_check_interval`` defines how often this service should be checked under normal condition (in minutes).
-A value of "360" means every 6 hours.
+The value "360" means every 6 hours.

 Reload (or restart) the Nagios® server and check if everything works as expected or if the server reports an error.
 A successful reload looks like: